codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-express-application-to-production.md

 # How to Deploy an Express.js Application to Production on Code Capsules

-*A video for this guide can be found [here](https://www.youtube.com/watch?v=P42D4IBtTVY) if you prefer watching to reading.*

 Deploy an Express.js application and learn how to host backend code on Code Capsules.